 Rae Anne Frey-Ho Fung

-In her Make York Mark talk, Rae Anne will outline her role in developing an intensive trauma recovery program for children in the Milwaukee area and the personal experiences that raised the stakes for this project’s success.
+In her Make York Mark talk, Rae Anne outlines her role in developing an intensive trauma recovery program for children in the Milwaukee area and the personal experiences that raised the stakes for this project’s success.

 Rae Anne Frey is a 2013 Tillman Scholar, an Army veteran and a licensed psychologist who specializes in the use of evidence-based interventions to treat Post-Traumatic Stress Disorder (PTSD) and co-morbid mental health conditions at Rogers Behavioral Health Hospital in the greater Milwaukee area.
 Rae Anne’s interest in trauma psychology emerged from her time as an urban teacher and serving in Operation Iraqi Freedom.
 She has since treated survivors of interpersonal violence, sexual assault, physical abuse, community violence, combat, motor vehicle and industrial accidents, among other traumas.
 Most recently she was tasked to combine her experience as an urban educator and her knowledge of trauma psychology to develop an Adolescent Trauma Recovery Partial Hospitalization and Intensive Outpatient Program for Rogers Behavioral Health.
-She currently supervises that program, as well as Adult Trauma Recovery and Mental Health/Substance Use Residential.
-Rae Anne currently lives in Milwaukee with her husband, Charles, two children, two cats, puppy and about 100 fish.
+She currently supervises that program, as well as Adult Trauma Recovery and Mental Health/Substance Use Residential program.

 2018 Make Your Mark Talks